indiscripts/IdExtenso/tools/README.md

 		frequency     (1..10) Reflects the rate at which the `progress` function, if available, is called.
-Use a high frequency to make your progress report very responsive.
+Use a high frequency to make your progress bar very responsive.
 Use a low frequency to make it react less quickly.
 The default `frequency` is 5.

 		report        (Boolean) Tell the `run` function to create a list of altered